wsbctechnicalblog/wsbctechnicalblog.github.io/content/engineering-practices-why-bugs-are-not-technical-debt.md

 # Nuances in Bug Classification:

 To understand the distinction between bugs and technical debt, it's essential to classify bugs based on their origins and impact.
-Some bugs are indeed a consequence of technical debt – the result of hasty decisions or deferred improvements.
+Some bugs are indeed a consequence of technical debt ï¿½ the result of hasty decisions or deferred improvements.
 However, many bugs are simply a natural part of the software development process, emerging from the inherent complexity of creating and maintaining software systems.

 # Evolutionary Nature of Software:
 Software is not static; it evolves to meet changing requirements, adapt to new technologies, and address emerging challenges.
 Bugs, too, are part of this evolutionary process.
 Treating all bugs as technical debt may discourage innovation and hinder the agility required to respond to evolving user needs.